 The Role of Coralline Algae in your Aquarium and in Nature

-Coralline Algae is a colorful component to any aquarium and adds to the overall aesthetics of your live rocks, it play an important part of reef health in a closed tank as well as in the wild.
+Coralline Algae is a colorful component to any aquarium and adds to the overall aesthetics of your live rocks, it plays an important part of reef health in a closed system such as your fish tank as well as in the wild.

 - Coralline Algae is a crustose type algae due to its hard calcareous deposits contained within its cell walls.
-It acts as the cement which binds the reef materials into a sturdy structure which will protect the reef and corals from breaking up or dislodging during in wave action.
-Coralline algae has even been used for bone graphs and dental implants due to its natural cementing and adhesion properties.
+It acts as the cement which binds the reef materials into a sturdy structure which will protect the reef and corals from breaking up or dislodging during intense wave action.
+Coralline algae has even been used in the past for bone graphs and dental implants due to its natural cementing and adhesion properties.

 - It out-competes other rapid growth nuisance algae like hair algae, green algae, diatoms, and mat algae (in a normal reef environment with proper water chemistry).
 Coralline algae takes up real estate on live rock that other nuisance algae might take up.
 Most coralline algae species are epiphytic and have chemical defenses to fight off other nuisance algae from growing on it.